Oldcastle Materials: History

-Tom Hill was named Oldcastle Materials' president in 1991, and began serving as CEO in early 2000.
+Tom Hill was named Oldcastle Materials' president in 1991, and CEO in early 2000.
 The company saw significant growth during his tenure.
 Oldcastle Materials' sales increased from $100 million to $7 billion between 1992 and 2006.

 In October 2016, Oldcastle Materials announced plans to build a new asphalt plant and distribution center at Port San Antonio's East Kelly Railport.

 Acquisitions and divestitures

 The company acquired Tilcon in 1996.
 Oldcastle Materials purchased Central Pre-Mix, Four Corners Materials, Inland Asphalt, and Interstate Concrete in 1997.
 The company acquired Thompson-McCully Co. in mid 1999, and Acme Materials & Construction in 2000.
 In March 2002, Oldcastle Materials agreed to purchase US Aggregates operations in Alabama, Arizona, Nevada, Tennessee, and Utah, Arizona, for $140 million.

 In 2006, the company acquired Egge Sand & Gravel.
 Oldcastle Materials took a fifty percent equity stake in American Cement Company for $50 million, marking Oldcastle Materials' entry into the U.S. cement industry and its first investment in Florida.
 The company also purchased Ashland Inc.'s paving and construction business for $1.3 billion.
 Oldcastle Materials purchased McMinn's Asphalt in 2007, and subsequently made the company part of its Pennsy Supply subsidiary.
 Oldcastle Materials also purchased Eugene Sand & Gravel in 2007.
 The company acquired asphalt and concrete assets of the Wheeler Companies (Ironhorse Asphalt, Texas Concrete Materials, Wheeler Coatings Asphalt, and Wheeler Coatings SA) in late 2009 for an undisclosed amount.
 The merged company became known as APAC Texas-Wheeler Companies.

 Oldcastle Materials acquired Central Supply Inc. and Central Trucking, based in Clarksburg, West Virginia, in November 2011.
 Some of Central Pre-Mix's assets were sold to American Rock Products in December 2014.
 Boxley Materials' West Virginia operations, which included a concrete plant trucking business, and quarries, were sold to Oldcastle Materials in late 2015.
 Mulzer Crushed Stone was acquired in March 2017 and had approximately 600 employees in three U.S. states at the time.
 Spokane Rock Products had approximately 120 employees when Oldcastle Materials purchased the company in March 2018.